zhongyuchen/outlier-detection/README.md

 ## Data

 * `consumption_data.xls` is provided.
-There are 940 3-dimentional entries.
-The first column is entry ID.
+There are 4 columns with 940 entries.
+The first column denotes entry ID, which is ignored in detecting outliers.
+Therefore, the data entries are 3-dimensional.
 * Get numpy array data with size `[940, 3]` with the following code (check out `dataset.py` for implementation):

 ```python